 You can also exercise the right to prevent such processing of your data at any time by contacting us at email@example.com or by following the links contained in our correspondence.

 Our Website may, from time to time, contain links to and from the websites of our partners and third party service providers.
 If you follow a link to any of these websites, please note that these websites may have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.
 Use of third party websites is at your own risk.

 ACCESS TO, DELETION, AND CORRECTION OF PERSONAL INFORMATION

 You can update some of your personal information by signing in to your Account on our Website using your email address and password.
 In addition, you may contact us and we will be able to update your records on our data management systems – please let us know if the personal information which we hold about you needs to be corrected or updated.

 If you would like to know what personal information Pygott & Crone holds about you, you may make a request to Pygott & Crone for copies of this information.
-You should be aware that we will need to see proof of identity before processing any such request (known as a ‘subject access request’) and may charge an administration fee of up to £10 (plus VAT) to cover our costs in providing you with this information.
+You should be aware that we will need to see proof of identity before processing any such request (known as a ‘subject access request’).
 If requested, Pygott & Crone will use reasonable efforts to supply, correct or delete information about you on file.

-All subject access requests should be made in writing and addressed to for attention of The Data Controller, Pygott & Crone Estate Agents Limited, Lindum House, 23 Northgate, Sleaford, NG34 7BX.
+All subject access requests should be made in writing and addressed For the attention of The Data Controller, Pygott & Crone Estate Agents Limited, Lindum House, 23 Northgate, Sleaford, NG34 7BX.